lmcad-unicamp/CLAP/docs/source/usage.rst

 ----------------------

 The ``stop`` command can be used to **terminate** an running instance (in AWS, stop/resume instance is **not supported yet**, so the nodes are terminated).
-The command is shown bellow
+The command is shown below

 ::